Have you ever been stuck with a problem and couldn’t find a solution?

 Negatives: What are the negatives you could fix?

 Go: Imagine anything that comes to mind

 Try: Try using it in different ways and see what happens

 Step 5 is the fun part and where the real problem solving happens.

-Start at the first sheet of paper with the question ‘Look’.
+Start on the first sheet of paper with the question ‘Look’.
 Go through the checklist and answer each part in short words.
-You have two minutes for each a page before moving on to the next page.
+You have two minutes for each page before moving on to the next page.
 Don’t worry if you can’t answer all the questions in that short time.
 Just keep going on.
-Go around the table until you feel you can’t answer anymore questions.
+Go around the table until you feel you can’t answer any more questions.

 Step 6 is the collection of all the answers and writing them down on a separate page.
 Now you have a pool of ideas to solve the problem and to create amazing solutions.
 Put them in any order you might feel comfortable with starting from the easiest to implement or change to the most difficult.

 Step 7 is selecting a single solution and acting on it.
 Problem solved.
 Or at least you started with solving the problem, and you’re on the right path.

 Just give it a go.
 You will be amazed by the results.
 You will have a much better understanding of the actual problem having looked at it from all angles.
 And you will have multiple options to solve the problem right in front of you.
 If you work in a team or with your family at home, get everyone involved going around the table answering the questions and adding comments to the checklists.
 This is a great way to come up with new ideas and solutions together, which makes it even more powerful.